 The evolution of authentication mechanisms

-Organisations have historically relied on passwords–shared secrets for authentication.
-To combat credential-related attacks and improve authentication security, organisations started employing multi-factor authentication–authentication using a combination of factors instead of just one.
+Organizations have historically relied on passwords–shared secrets for authentication.
+To combat credential-related attacks and improve authentication security, organizations started employing multi-factor authentication–authentication using a combination of factors instead of just one.
 You’ve probably experienced this in the form of an SMS based one-time Password (OTP) that you were asked to enter after entering your password, or a code you entered using an authenticator app.

 These methods, while improving security, can severely affect user productivity and are not phishing resistant.
 Additionally, many MFA authentication mechanisms still rely on a password as one of the authentication factors, which still creates a security vulnerability.

 The recent phishing attacks on Uber, Twilio, and Cloudflare show that as authentication mechanisms have evolved, so have the attack methods.
 A new and worrying trend is the rise of one time password interception bots along with OTP interception services for sale on the dark web, which specifically aim to intercept TOTPs and use them along with the password in real time, for account takeovers.

 To address over-reliance on passwords and other such issues, the Fast Identity Online (FIDO Alliance), an open industry association formed to help improve authentication security and reduce the world’s over-reliance on passwords, began publishing a set of specifications for passwordless and phishing-resistant authentication.

 Today, most major browsers have implemented or are implementing the finalized WebAuthn specification, for the first time making a standardized, web-integrated, phishing-resistant authentication mechanism broadly available to relying parties and their users–without the need for special reader hardware, or driver installation.